kalyntn97/PlanPal/README.md

 * HTML, CSS, Express, Nodejs, Mongoose, and MongooseDB

 ### Contribution
 Contributions are welcome!
-If you'd like to improve the game, add more fun features, or fix any issues, please fork the repository and submit a pull request.
+If you'd like to improve the app, add more fun features, or fix any issues, please fork the repository and submit a pull request.

 ### License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.